 Repeat the mixing and selecting of the marbles to obtain 200 marbles.

-In a second urn, put in the 200 marbles from the above sample.
+In a second urn, put in the 200 marbles from the preceding sample.

-Mix these marbles well and select one marble and set it aside.
+Mix these marbles well, select one marble, and set it aside.

 Repeat, choosing 100 marbles.
 That is, choose marbles one at a time, mixing in between, and setting the chosen marble aside.

 The 100 drawn marbles are assigned to the treatment group and correspond to the contributors who receive an award.
 The 100 left in the urn form the control group and receive no award.

 Both the selection of the sample and the choice of award recipients use a chance mechanism.
 If we were to repeat the first sampling activity again, returning all 1,440 marbles to the original urn, then we would most likely get a different sample.
 This variation is the source of sampling variation.
 Likewise, if we were to repeat the random assignment process again (keeping the sample of 200 unchanged), then we would get a different treatment group.
 Assignment variation arises from this second chance process.

 The Wikipedia experiment provided an example of both sampling and assignment variation.
 In both cases, the researcher imposed a chance mechanism on the data collection process.
 Measurement error can at times also be considered a chance process that follows an urn model.
 For example, we can characterize the measurement error of the CO2 monitor at Mauna Loa in this way.